usds/justice40-tool/client/README.md

 ### Via docker
 - Launch VS code in the top level directory (above client)
-- install the Microsoft docker VS code extension
+- Install the Microsoft docker VS code extension
-- type `docker-compose up`
+- Type `docker-compose up`
 - Running this on MacBook Pro with a 2.6GHz 6-core i7 with 16 GB of memory can take upto 20 minutes to complete.

 #### Changing the source of tile / map layer